-The addition of internal street or alley connections can break up the scale of mega-blocks in existing suburban areas.
+Image: Constraint of the set of alley connections can break up the scale of mega-blocks in existing suburban areas.
 Existing cul-de- sacs could be connected back to through-streets, either with automobile-accessible roads or pathways.

-STREET DESIGN

-Streets in TODs can be designed to slow traffic and minimize pedestrian crossing distances, while accommodating reasonable traffic demand levels and access requirements for emergency vehicles.
+Frequent access points and local connections help distribute traffic and create a pedestrian friendly street network.
+(The dimensions shown here are maximum desirable separations; more frequent connections are preferred).
+STREET DESIGN Streets in TODs can be designed to slow traffic and minimize pedestrian crossing distances, while accommodating reasonable traffic demand levels and access requirements for emergency vehicles.
 Traffic management and convenient pedestrian street crossings are especially important in the TOD, surrounding transit stops or stations and other areas where high levels of pedestrian activity are expected.
 Narrower roadway widths, raised crosswalks, and other traffic calming strategies help slow and manage automobile traffic so that pedestrians feel more comfortable.